KareKounseling Welcomes You

 12. Do you have an in person office?

-No, not at this time.
-All our sessions will be conducted online via video sessions.
+No. All sessions will be conducted online via video sessions.

-If you have any other questions, please feel free to give me a call or email me.
+If you have any other questions, please feel free to email me.

 © 2020 KareKounseling, LLC. | All rights reserved.